gks-anvil/vrs_anvil_toolkit/README.md

 The above is an example using an example vcf.
 Replace the `--vcf_out` and `vrs_pickle_out` here with your desired output file path, where the output vcf can be BCF (`vcf.gz`) or VCF (`vcf`)

 Also, see the [VRS Annotator](https://dockstore.org/workflows/github.com/gks-anvil/vrs-annotator/VRSAnnotator:main?tab=info) workflow on Dockstore for a way to do this on Terra.

+## GREGoR-specific Details

+### Work in Progress
+- For chromosomes with ploidy of 1 (mitochondrial calling or sex chromosomes), focus allele counts (AC) and locus allele counts (AN) can have a maximum value of 1.
+Focus allele counts are 1 when the genotype has at least a single allele match (0/1, 1/1, or 1) otherwise it is none.

 ## Contributing